-I do not want the pills and the addiction.
+I do not want pharmaceutical pills.

 “I became a multiple amputee almost 25 years ago.
 Almost immediately I began to suffer unbearable phantom pain.